-Select a route with an incline or mixed terrain
+2. Choose a route with an incline or mixed terrain

 An even better option is to choose a route with stairs or a nearby hill.
-Whilst it may not be a walking route, you can tackle the stairs/hill a number of times depending on your energy levels, motivation and time available.
+While it may not be a walking route, you can tackle the stairs/hill a number of times depending on your energy levels, motivation and time available.

-Adding a decent incline to your walk will help to recruit the larger muscle groups of your glutes, hamstrings and quadriceps, compared to the work involved when walking on flat terrain.
+Adding a decent incline to your walk will help to activate the larger muscle groups of your glutes, hamstrings and quadriceps, compared to the work involved when walking on flat terrain.

-You can mix it up and take the stairs one or two at a time, and striding it out up a hill mimics a lunge exercise and can assist in delivering the same results.
+You can mix it up and take the stairs one or two at a time – striding it out up a hill mimics a lunge exercise and can deliver the same results.

-Add some resistance to your walk
+3. Add resistance to your walking workouts

 If your usual walking route has benches scattered along it, for example at a park or along a foot path, incorporate the following for every lap that you complete or every 5th bench/5 minutes (1 or 2 rounds per bench stop):

-• Tricep dips x 12
+- Tricep dips x 12

-• Incline push-ups x 12
+- Incline push-ups x 12

-• Step ups x 12 each leg
+- Step ups x 12 each leg

-• Bench crunches x 12
+- Bench crunches x 12